 The Solution to waive these restrictions:

 Tell your insurance agent if 70% of your building is vacant or unoccupied, defined as not being used by the owner, lessee, or sub-lessee to conduct their customary operations.
-Your agent will work with the insurance company to provide the proper coverage.
+Your agent will work with the insurance company to provide the proper vacant building insurance coverage.

 You can add a Vacancy Permit endorsement, which reinstates coverage for the types of losses mentioned above.
 This endorsement is designed for when the hazards that are normally associated with vacancy exist, but the insurer has elected to underwrite the exposure.
 A premium is charged for this endorsement.